No audible release

-A stop consonant with no audible release, also known as an unreleased stop, checked stop or an applosive, is a plosive with no release burst: no audible indication of the end of its occlusion (hold).
-In the International Phonetic Alphabet, lack of an audible release is denoted with an upper-right corner diacritic after the consonant letter, as in: /[p̚]/, /[t̚]/, /[k̚]/.
+A stop consonant with no audible release, also known as an unreleased stop or checked stop, or less commonly an applosive, unexploded stop or non-exploded stop, is a plosive with no release burst: no audible indication of the end of its occlusion (hold) through the mouth.
+This commonly occurs with consonants in sequence (such as the /p/ in English "apt") or in some parts of the world (such as Southeast Asia) with any stop at the end of a syllable, though here the remaining air pressure at the end of a word may be released through the nose.
+In the International Phonetic Alphabet, lack of an audible release is denoted with an upper-right corner diacritic after the consonant letter, as in: /[p̚]/, /[t̚]/, /[k̚]/, for English apt /[ˈæp̚t]/.

-Audibly released stops, on the other hand, are not normally indicated.
-If a final stop is aspirated, the aspiration diacritic is sufficient to indicate the release.
+Audibly released stops, on the other hand, are not normally transcribed as such in IPA.
+If a final stop is aspirated, the aspiration diacritic is sufficient to indicate the release: apt /[ˈæp̚tʰ]/.
 Otherwise, the "unaspirated" diacritic of the Extended IPA may be employed for this: apt /[ˈæp̚t˭]/.

 English

-In most dialects of English, the first stop of a cluster has no audible release, as in apt /[ˈæp̚t]/, doctor /[ˈdɒk̚tə]/, or logged on /[ˌlɒɡ̚dˈɒn]/.
+In most dialects of English, the first stop of a cluster has no audible release, as in apt /[ˈæp̚t]/, doctor /[ˈdɒk̚tɚ]/, or logged on /[ˌlɒɡ̚dˈɒn]/.
 Although such sounds are frequently described as "unreleased", the reality is that since the two consonants overlap, the release of the former takes place during the hold of the latter, masking the former's release and making it inaudible.
 That can lead to cross-articulations that seem very much like deletions or complete assimilation.

 For example, hundred pounds may sound like /[ˈhʌndɹɨb ˈpʰaundz]/ but X-ray and electropalatographic studies demonstrate that since inaudible and possibly-weakened contacts may still be made, the second //d// in hundred pounds does not entirely assimilate a labial place of articulation but co-occurs with it.

-In American English, a word-final stop is typically unreleased; that is especially the case for /t/, but in that position, it is also analyzed as experiencing glottal reinforcement.
+In American English, a word-final stop is typically unreleased (though in some cases ejective, such as for word-final //k//); that is especially the case for /t/, but in that position, it is also analyzed as experiencing glottal reinforcement.

 Such sounds may occur between vowels, as in some pronunciations of out a lot.
 The overlap there appears to be with a glottal stop, /[t̚ʔ]/: the //t// is pronounced, and since it is between vowels, it must be released.
 However, its release is masked by the glottal stop.
 The term for this is t-glottalization.

 The term "unreleased" is also used for a stop before a homorganic nasal, as in catnip.
 In such cases, however, the stop is released as a nasal in a nasal release and so it would be more precisely transcribed /[ˈkætⁿnɪp]/.